DnlMoreno/Programacion-Aplicada-a-la-Ingenieria-Industrial/README.md

-# Tarea1-Programación Aplicada a la Ingeniería Industrial
+# Programación Aplicada a la Ingeniería Industrial